contao/docs/docs/dev/getting-started/starting-development.md

 use-case and its documentation is covered in the applicable topics of the [framework documentation][4].

-## Autoloading, Services and Actions
+## Autoloading, Services and Controllers

 Any custom class that is needed for the web application - like a [Model][5], a [Content Element][6] or a class for a [Hook][7] for example - needs to be loaded.
 Typically